MLZ is a cooperation between:> Technische Universität München> Helmholtz-Zentrum Geesthacht> Forschungszentrum Jülich

 Ricardo Garcia Soto is a Chilean science author and director of television films, as well as the highly successful Astroblog.
 He studied astronomy at the University of Chile and completed his education as a film and TV director, which gave him a different look at astronomical research.

 In 2016 he visited Garching and came by for a stop-over at the FRM II.
-He made a short about what to see at the FRM II, released on Youtube.
+He made a short about what to see at the FRM II.

 Quantum Mechanics and Neutron Scattering – Part 1

 The video looks at the topics of quantization, quantum phase transitions and scattering at lattices explained for students and teachers on the example of the instrument BioDiff.
 Detailed information and interviews with the scientists can be found at the webpages of Forschungszentrum Jülich.